ninchat/ninchat-api/api.md

 Clients send actions to the server, which sends events to clients.
 Action and event parameter values are represented as JSON types.

+Most actions support or require the `action_id` parameter, which may be used to detect success or failure of the action.
+When the client receives (at least) one event with the corresponding `action_id`, the action has succeeded, unless the event was `error`.
+The values should be a positive, ascending integers.
+If no response event is received, the client may retry the action (e.g. after reconnecting) with the same `action_id` value.

 In addition to the parameters listed below, most events contain the monotonically ascending `event_id` integer parameter (starting at 1).
 Such events are buffered by the server until they are acknowledged by the client, so